yaesey/CountingRod/README.md

 This form is our modules and their use description.If "Used Languages" is "No",that mean it still not been written.
 Module | Description | Used Languages
 :-:  | :-:  | :-:
-latex | This module is translation LaTex to CountingRod's commands. | No
+latex | This module can translate LaTex to CountingRod's commands. | No